Akshat-xe/Lens-Shtar/README.md

 bash start_all.sh
 ```

-Then open `frontend/index.html` or use the browser URL shown by the local server.
+Then open `lens-flow.shtar.space` or use the browser URL shown by the local server.

 ---